David Breen: Artistic Director

 …and most importantly as a pirate tour guide for 6 years at the New England Pirate Museum in Salem, Massachusetts.

-As well as serving as Artistic Director for the King Serpent Variety Troupe, David works as the theater director and drama instructor for Camp Evergreen Day Camp and as a performing arts coach and enrichment teacher for Alphabest Enrichment.
+As well as serving as Artistic Director for the King Serpent Variety Troupe, David works as the theater director and drama instructor for Camp Evergreen Day Camp.

 Michael Bloom: Music Director